 Online safety underpins the computing curriculum at Manor Field.
 Each child is taught how to use the internet safely and respectfully, understanding the necessary precautions to take and where to seek help.

-Mr Granger, Computing Subject Leader and Kathmandu Class Teacher
+Mr Granger, Computing Subject Leader and Tokyo Class Teacher

 As they progress from Reception, through KS1 and onto KS2, children will become increasingly confident in the application of their digital skills, becoming increasingly efficient and effective communicators, collaborators and analysts, showing imagination and creativity in their use of ICT in different aspects of their learning and life beyond school.